-As of July 1, 2011, the latest actuarial valuation date, the Actuarial Accrued Liability (AAL) for benefits was \$1,328,814, of which \$913,355 is unfunded.
+As of July 1, 2013, the actuarial accrued liability (AAL) for benefits was \$1,520,862, of which \$821,221 is unfunded.

-The projection of future benefit payments for an on-going plan involves estimates of the value of reported amounts and assumptions about the probability of occurrences of events far into the future.
-Examples include assumptions about future employment, mortality and heath care cost trends.
-Amounts determined regarding the funded status of the plan and the annual required contributions of the employer are subject to continual revisions as actual results are compared with past experiences and new estimates are made about the future.
-The schedule of funding progress, presented as required supplementary information following the notes to the financial statements, presents multi-year trend information about whether the actuarial value of plan assets are increasing or decreasing over time relative to the Actuarial Accrued Liabilities of the benefits.
+The projection of future benefit payments for an on-going plan involves estimates of the value of reported amounts and assumptions about the probability of occurrences of events fare into the future.
+Examples include assumptions about future employment, mortality and healthcare cost trends.
+Amounts determined regarding the funded stat us of the plan and the annual required contributions of the employer as subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
+The schedule of funding progress presents multiyear trend information about whether the actuarial value of plan assets are increasing or decreasing over time relative to the actuarial accrued liabilities for benefits.